madhu478/MACaddress_api/README.md

 First generate your API key through Macaddress site.

-Execute the program using python,
+Execute the program using python

         python3 api.py 44:38:39:ff:ef:57

 Write the Dockerfile to build the image